bocoup/web-platform-contribution-guide/src/governance.rst

 Unicode Consortium
 ^^^^^^^^^^^^^^^^^^

-The Unicode Consortium defines the Unicode Standard [9]_, the universal character set that is used for the web.
+The Unicode Consortium defines the `Unicode Standard <http://www.unicode.org/versions/Unicode12.0.0/>`__, the universal character set that is used for the web.
 New versions of the Unicode Standard can include new characters such as new emoji.
 Unicode also defines the UTF-8 and UTF-16 encodings.
 These are now also defined in the WHATWG Encoding Standard, for completeness sake.
-Unicode also has recommendations on text-related issues such as handling bi-directional text [10]_ and rules for line breaking [11]_ which are important for the web because following best practices for multilingual text helps users to read and understand text better.
+Unicode also has recommendations on text-related issues such as `handling bi-directional text <http://unicode.org/reports/tr9/>`__ and `rules for line breaking <http://unicode.org/reports/tr14/>`__ which are important for the web because following best practices for multilingual text helps users to read and understand text better.

 IEEE
 ^^^^